 Day 1: Burlington, Vermont

-Highlights: Arrival DayMake your way to downtown Burlington and the Marriott Courtyard Burlington Harbor.
-This is a newer Courtyard and overlooks Lake Champlain in Burlington - Vermont's vibrant and cosmopolitan small city that features an active arts and outdoors culture.
-The hotel is just a few blocks from the Church Street Marketplace, Burlington's pedestrian-friendly commercial district.
-Numerous shops and restaurants, complete with the works of local artisans and fresh, locally sourced foods, await your discovery.
-Stroll to the waterfront and enjoy views extending over the sparkling waters of Lake Champlain to the Adirondack Mountains that frame the skyline.
-The sunsets over Lake Champlain and the Adirondacks rival those anywhere.
-Enjoy dinner on your own at one of many outstanding restaurants in town.
+Highlights: Arrival DayArrive at your leisure and make your way to downtown Burlington and Hotel Vermont, Burlington's newest boutique hotel which is nestled between Lake Champlain the Church Street Marketplace, the pedestrian-friendly commercial district.
+Burlington is a vibrant and cosmopolitan small city, featuring a rich arts culture and a population of avid outdoor enthusiasts.
+It has been voted as one of the best places to live by numerous magazines.
+Plentiful shops and restaurants, complete with the works of local artisans and fresh, locally sourced foods, await your discovery.
+Stroll to the waterfront and enjoy views across the sparkling waters of Lake Champlain to the Adirondack Mountains that frame the skyline.
+We'll put the sunsets over from Burlington's waterfront up against any in the world.
+Enjoy dinner on your own at one of many local restaurants.

 Day 2: Ottawa